 This all sounds swell, but is it really that great to have to wear three layers inside your own home when it’s snowing outside?
 Blankets are awesome, but do you want to be forced to carry one around when it’s freezing?
 If the answer is no, perhaps it’s time to think of a heater.

 Heaters are the key to feeling comfortable.
 Who doesn’t love the experience of sitting in a cozy home as it snows outside?
 The problem is that if you’re feeling too cold, the only sensation you may experience will be shivering.
-Don’t force yourself to wrap up—look into some of the heaters you could add to your home climate center.
+Don’t force yourself to wrap up—look into some of the heaters you could add to your home climate center or look into adding a radiant floor heating system to your home.

 The thing with heaters is that you don’t always want them in every part of your home.
-Some people love having one in the living room, while others need one in the bathroom.
+Some people love having one in the living room, while others need one in the bathroom and that is where bathroom heaters come in.
 Space heaters, in general, are highly adjustable and designed to match your exact needs.

 Heaters are split into two categories: conventional and infrared.